Neurophysiology and Neural Network Modeling Group

 Developing a system for effective neural network modeling based on available data, without manual adjustments for each specific task, will have a strong impact both on applied and research problems.
-For example, such modeling could be helpful in optimizing operating practices at manufacturing plants and improving performance indicators without changing technological process.
+Such modeling could be helpful in optimizing operating practices in manufacturing plants and improving performance indicators without changing the technological process.

-In the field of biology and medicine, such models, developed by our group, will help to study neurodegenerative processes leading to Alzheimer's and Parkinson's diseases.
+In the field of biology and medicine, models developed by our group are required, to help to study the neurodegenerative processes leading to Alzheimer's and Parkinson's diseases.
 A model of schizophrenia development also exists, which is based on dopamine modulation in the prefrontal cortex.
-Modeling interactions in central nervous system also play an important role in experimental pharmacology and neurorehabilitation.
+Modeling interactions in the central nervous system also has an important part in experimental pharmacology and neurorehabilitation.

 - Creating a molecular model of neural network functioning, which is as close to reality as possible.